rms-support-letter/rms-support-letter.github.io/README.md

 Don't use `<>` in this file, as well as non-ascii symbols in file name.
 If you are able to, please use your real name and add projects and affiliatied organizations in parentheses.

-When youre done, create a pull request.
+When you're done, create a pull request.

 Let's keep the tone firm, but professional.